top of page

 • We're a Community Benefit Society.
 This means that we operate on a not-for-profit basis, and are organised on the principle of one member one vote.
 Anyone can become a member for just £1.
 Every member can vote in our AGM, and any member can be nominated to join our Board.

 • We're an “exempt charity” with charitable status, registered with the Financial Conduct Authority (though we are not a charity registered with the Charity Commission and therefore not a “registered charity”).
 This flows from our identity as a Community Benefit Society.
-It means that we are required to comply with general principles of charity law.
+It means that we're required to comply with general principles of charity law.
 Our activities must therefore be of benefit to the public.
+It also means we can claim the same tax reliefs as registered charities.
+Our FCA registration number is 30158 R.

 • We're a registered provider of social housing (aka “housing association”).
 Unlike tenants in Local Authority properties, housing association tenants do not have a Right to Buy their homes, so our housing is protected from being sold off in the way that much council housing has been.
 Being a housing association allows us to apply for grant money from Homes England to develop new affordable housing.
 It also means we're regulated by the Regulator of Social Housing (RSH).
 If OCLT were ever dissolved, the RSH would ensure that our assets continue to be used for their intended, or similar, purposes.
 In practice, if a housing association has to close, the RSH transfers its stock to another housing association.